Simyon264/Obot-ma/README.md

 - Simp
     > How simp is someone?
 Find out by running this command.
     > **Usage** `simp [anything]`
+- Whoasked
+    > Check you the fuck asked.
 - Whowouldwin
     > Do you have a fight you need to break up?
 Break it up by running this command.
     > **Usage** `whowouldwin <person1>,<person2>`